Understanding Senior Living Costs In 2025: What You Need To Know

 In 2024, you’ll need to be prepared for higher bills, especially if you live in a state like Washington D.C. where the cost is among the highest.

-Location Matters a Lot
+Location Matters A Lot

 Another thing that affects the cost is where you choose to live.
 States like Oklahoma, with an average of $3,500 per month, offer more affordable options.